meltano/meltano/docs/src/docs/transforms.md

 ### Adding a Transform to your Meltano Project

 Once the dbt transformer has been installed in your Meltano project you will see the `/transform` directory populated with dbt artifacts.
-If you chose to use the `--transform run` option in an ELT pipeline, its importatnt to note that Meltano uses the convention that the transform has the same namespace as the extractor in its pipeline, except with snake_case (tap-gitlab -> tap_gitlab).
+If you chose to use the `--transform run` option in an ELT pipeline, its important to note that Meltano uses the convention that the transform has the same namespace as the extractor in its pipeline, except with snake_case (tap-gitlab -> tap_gitlab).
 For instance, all you need to do is start writing your dbt models in the appropriate `/transform/models/<tap_name>/` directory.

 See the [dbt documentation](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for more details on writing models.